tomorekoya/asteroidslite/assign1/assign1.md

 	 func shift() {}                     // collapse to the left func game.collapse(dir: Direction)) // collapse in specified direction using shift() and rotate()
 ```
+Note that methods merely modify the `board` property.
+We are not taking any
+actions based on the board, or doing any GUI work at all.

 `Direction` is an `enum` that you will define for the four directions referenced below.